Isle of Wight Guru

 There are other glamping options in our Isle of Wight Glamping guide.

-- Yurts at The Garlic Farm in Newchurch
+Yurts at the Garlic Farm Isle of Wight

 For a bit of USA-style nostalgia, you might consider the 1950s Airstreams at Retro Staycations on the outskirts of Ryde.
 They sleep between three and six people.